 - Gently heat the oil in a large heavy-bottomed saucepan and cook the onion until it starts to soften.
 Meanwhile, prepare the stock and remaining vegetables.

 - Add the garlic, ginger and dry spices to the pan, and cook on medium-low heat for 2 minutes.
 If it starts to stick to the pan, add a splash of water to loosen it.
 Add the lentils and stir through.

 - Add the stock, tomatoes (or tomato puree), squash and creamed coconut.
 Bring to the boil then reduce the heat, cover with a lid, and simmer for 15-20 minutes.
 Stir towards the end of the cooking time and add a splash of extra stock or water, if needed.
 When the lentils are tender, remove the pan from the heat and leave to rest for a couple of minutes.
-Season with salt and freshly ground black pepper, to taste.
+Season with salt, to taste.